Vari File Cabinet and Storage Seat Reviews

 A lot of people struggle with desktop real estate, and especially having charging cords running everywhere for all of their devices.
 So we really like the one distinguishing feature of these Varidesk cabinets, that there’s a hole in the back to run charging cables directly into the top drawer.
 This is great for keeping your tablet charged when you’re not using it, and safely tucked away in a lockable drawer.
 The one thing missing, though, is a simple 5 cent cable retention clip to keep the cord from falling back out of the cabinet when it’s not attached to a device.
 But you can find that easily enough in the hardware store

-We’re sure that hole didn’t result in the loss of more than a few ounces of weight, but like the other Chinese-made units under $300 that we’ve reviewed, these cabinets are made with pretty thin steel to save on materials and shipping costs.
+We’re sure that hole didn’t result in the loss of more than a few ounces of weight, but like many Chinese-made units under that we’ve reviewed, these cabinets are made with pretty thin steel to save on materials and shipping costs.
 This gives them somewhat of a flimsy look and feel, and granted a lot of consumers may not care.
 This is noticeable though in terms of overall manufacturing tolerances, the quality of the caster wheels and locking mechanism, and how easy it is to accidentally ding one of these cabinets.
 But the most noticeable quality shortcut is certainly the drawer slides.

 While advertised as “soft close,” these drawer slides are of poor quality, and actually take a fair amount of oomph to close all the way and to initially open.
 Enough force is required that the entire cabinet will move on you unless you use your other hand to secure the cabinet.
 Even locking the front caster wheels will not cure the problem, these drawer stops are that tight.
 Now, if you’re willing to slide the drawers out, remove the rubber stoppers and shave them down a bit, you can solve this problem, but it may void your warranty.
 Or just wait for them to wear down on their own, though it may take years.